 Quibb is an indispensible news resource.
 Every day, Quibb members post news and articles that they’re reading to share with the rest of the community.
 I use Quibb every morning to get my daily dose of important news, but not through the website.
 I use the mobile app on my phone.
-All is well and good, except that the original mobile app didn't have the same features offered by the desktop website.
+All is well and good, except that the original mobile app didn't show everything that website had to offer.
 What follows is a small, focused redesign I did of the original Quibb app to help solve this problem of not having access to all of Quibb.
 Enjoy!

-The main problem I was attempting to address was to bring feature parity to the app.
-The original app was created long ago (in startup time) and wasn’t kept up-to-date.
+The main problem I was attempting to address was about bringing feature parity to the app.
+The original app was created long ago and wasn’t kept up-to-date.
 Mobile app experiences are as much a part of your brand as your company site, so it was definitely time to consider an app refresh.

 For the main screen, the idea was to give users access to the main tabs in Quibb.
 When I do use the site, I prefer seeing the “All” tab, the part of the site that shows all the content posted by Quibb members.
 But after talking with Sandi MacPherson, Quibb’s founder, there were many more use cases to account for beyond my own.